 Creamy garlic mashed potatoes can be yours thanks to the Best Garlic Mashed Potatoes Recipe!
 Roasted garlic is mashed with fluffy potatoes, butter and herb-infused cream to create soft and creamy mashed potatoes.
-This roasted garlic mashed potatoes recipe is the perfect side dish to your holiday roast.

 How To Make Garlic Mashed Potatoes